roddersnz21/project-2/README.md

 - Accessibility

 ### User Stories
-1. As a user, I want to add, subtract, multiply and divide two numbers
+1. As a user, I want to add, subtract, multiply and divide numbers
 2. As a user, I want to clear the input field with a AC button
 3. As a user, I want to delete incorrect number typed with DEL button
 4. As a user, I want to chain mathematical operations together until I hit the equal button, and the calculator will tell me the correct output